Canadian Institute of Health Research

-Foundation grantees interested in continuing their program of research beyond the duration of the Foundation grant may submit a new application in Year six (for seven-year grants) or Year four (for five-year grants) to the regular Foundation Grant competition.
+Foundation grantees interested in continuing their program of research beyond the duration of the Foundation grant may submit a new application in Year 6 (for 7-year grants) or Year 4 (for 5-year grants) to the regular Foundation Grant competition.

 In exceptional circumstances, Foundation grantees may choose to submit a new application in an earlier year with the goal of obtaining a higher level of grant support.
 If a new application is submitted to this competition and is unsuccessful, the currently-held Foundation grant will be terminated early.
 The end date of the currently held grant will be revised to one year following the funding start date for this competition.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 Registration: PI to submit registration directly to sponsor via online application system ResearchNet.
 Registrations will be accepted between July 9 and August 15, 2018.
 Individuals will have access to the Stage 1 application once their registration is submitted.
 More information on this funding opportunity can be found on the CIHR website.